 All aquatic retailers which sell vertebrates (such as fish) need a pet shop licence from their local authority to trade.
 However, OATA has long argued that the current system for licensing pet shops does not provide consistent standards across the whole of the UK.

-While we wait for improvements to the system, we decided to do something for ourselves.
+While we waited for improvements to the system, we decided to do something for ourselves.
 So in 2015 we set up a Primary Authority Partnership arrangement with the City of London Corporation for pet shop licensing (as well as health & safety issues and product safety).

 We believe our scheme, which is free and exclusive to OATA members, shows that those who join take animal welfare seriously by signing up to high standards.
-Retailers who sign up must follow an inspection plan (based on the CIEH’s Model Conditions for Pet Vending 2013).

 Guide to online selling